Turkey Marmara – April 21-23 2019

 Wounded totals were Allies 123,598 and Ottomans 97,007.

 The Dardanelles have always been key to protecting Istanbul and access to the Black Sea especially for the least 600 years since 1453.
 In 1461-2, two fortresses were built on either side of the Dardanelles at the narrowest part – Kilitbehir on the European side and Kale-e Sultanye on the Asian side both fortified with cannons.
 Made ineffective by pirates and the 1650-57 Venetian attacks, 2 more fortresses were built in 1660.
 All were updated in the 1800’s.
-The British managed to get through due strong winds in 1807 and the forts were reinforced again.
-In 1907, telegraph improved defenses through better communication and 35 land batteries and ramparts were added.
-Gelibolu Fortress in Canakkale was the centre of the defense.
+The British managed to get through due to strong winds in 1807 and the forts were reinforced again.
+In 1907, the telegraph improved defences through better communication and 35 land batteries and ramparts were added.
+Gelibolu Fortress in Canakkale was the centre of the defence.

 CANAKKALE